Table Of Contents

 Spot Bitcoin ETFs are based on the current, or "spot," price of Bitcoin, offering investors direct exposure to the actual price movements of the cryptocurrency, rather than through futures contracts that may predict future prices.
 This way, you are more in tune with what is happening in the moment, rather than speculating about what might happen in the future.
 It’s a much more engaging way to trade.

 Spot Bitcoin ETFs provide a straightforward and transparent way to invest in Bitcoin, as they directly hold the cryptocurrency.
-This can be easier for investors to understand compared to the complexities of futures contracts and the strategies involved in managing a futures-based ETF.
+This can be easier for investors to understand than futures contracts and the strategies used to manage a futures-based ETF.
+Still, there are still some evergreen crypto trading strategies you would be advised to follow.

 Contango often reflects the market's expectations of future price increases of the underlying asset.
-While it can indicate positive sentiment about future price movements, the immediate impact of Contango is typically negative for futures-based investment products due to the costs associated with rolling contracts.
+While it can signal positive sentiment about future prices, Contango typically hurts futures-based investment products because of the costs of rolling contracts.

 • The ETF's performance history